AzionTeam/AzionAPI/README.md

 ### Title Generator

-Can just have to use this line to send a title :
+You just have to use this line to send a title :

 ```java
 AzionAPI.getInstance().sendTitle(player, title, chatColorTitle, subtitle, chatColorSubTitle, options);
 ```

-Has you can see, I add options to parameters.
+As you can see, I add options to parameters.
 You can just modify the fadeIn, stay and the fadeOut of the title.

 ```java
 new TitleOptions(fadeIn: 2,stay: 5,fadeOut: 10)